2019 Ford Focus Sedan spy shots

 The current Focus—bar the Focus RS, which comes from Germany—is sourced from a plant in Wayne, Michigan.
 Ford plans to reassign the Wayne plant for the higher-margin Ranger and Bronco models once production of the current Focus ends.

-Ford originally planned to source the new Focus from a plant to be built in Mexico, but given the declining sales for passenger vehicles the automaker’s top brass decided to forgo the Mexican plant and instead use some capacity at a Chinese plant also scheduled to build the new Focus.
+Ford originally planned to source the new Focus from a plant to be constructed in Mexico, but given the declining sales for passenger vehicles the automaker’s top brass decided to forgo the Mexican plant and instead use spare capacity at a Chinese plant also scheduled to build the new Focus.

 2019 Ford Focus spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo